rizumita/CTFluentLogger/README.md

 Sample
 ----------

-If you want Fluentd and elasticsearch + Kibana3 running on Vagrant, use the following command.
+If you want Fluentd and elasticsearch + Kibana3 running on Vagrant, install Vagrant and VirtualBox and run the following command.

 ```Bash
    cd sandbox